 The assets for climate reserve tonnes ("carbon credits") are recognized in the balance sheet and are measured at fair value.
 Changes in fair value of carbon credits are recorded in results of operations.
 The liabilities for contractual obligations associated with carbon credits are recognized in the balance sheet and are measured at fair value unless we enter into a firm sales commitment to sell the associated carbon credits.
-When we enter into a firm sales commitment, the sales price, pursuant to the terms of the firm sales commitment, establishes the amount of the liability for the contractual obligation.
+When we enter into a firm sales commitment, establishes the amount of the liability for the contractual obligation.
 Changes in fair value of contractual obligations associated with carbon credits are recorded in results of operations.